You will notice

 crash, have very high levels but pull through.

-point - do not fall after treatment.
+and — this is a key point — these levels do not fall after treatment.
 If your cat has just been diagnosed,

 Generally